vlinhart/django-gopay/README.md

 * request - django request object
 * paid_ok - whether the payment was really finished and money were transfered
 * payment_details - dict containing payment details as returned from GOPAY, see GOPAY integration manual 13.7
-* type - which url this was called from ('notification'/ 'success' / 'failure')
+* type - which url this was called from ('notification', 'success', 'failure')
 * paymentSessionId - gopay session id
 * variableSymbol - variable symbol

+This method must return HttpResponse.
+Reference implementation in gopay.utils.notification_callback end like this:

+    return render(request, "gopay/%s.html" % type, locals())

+The templates gopay/('notification', 'success', 'failure').html are provided.
+So overriding them is probably easiest.